JishLong/NES-Game-Remaster/README.md

 - Arrows, WASD: movement of Link
 - Z, N: sword attack
-- 1: normal arrow attack
-- 2: blue arrow attack
-- 3: boomerang attack
-- 4: flame attack
-- 5: bomb attack
+- C: secondary attack
 - E: open inventory
 - ESC: pause game
 - M: mute audio
 - Q: quit the game (can only be done when game is paused)
-- SPACE: restarts the game (while on certain menu screens)
+- SPACE: restarts the game (after you die/win)
+- WASD can be used within the inventory to select items

 - Left Click: teleport to previous room
 - Right Click: teleport to next room

 Here are some explicit features that have not yet been implemented, but are planned to be implemented before the Sprint 4 due date:
-- Different kinds of doors (locked, blocked, bomb)
-- Finished inventory
 - Map/minimap functionality
 - Blade trap behavior
-- Correct Wallmaster behavior
-- Text in the "old man" room
-- Clock "power up" functionality
-- Link is still able to use whatever weapon he wants, whenever he wants (he's all-powerful)

 Here are some of the "main" Sprint 4 requirements that have been so far implemented
 - Mouse controls to teleport between rooms (for testing)